RosameliaCarioni/word_predictor/README.md

 - **Transformer**: TODO

 ## Data
-The project uses various datasets to train and evaluate the models.
+The project uses various datasets to train the models.
 Below are the details of each dataset:

 | Name               | Type                     | Size     | Link                                                                |
 |--------------------|--------------------------|----------|---------------------------------------------------------------------|